ericchansen/q2mm/README.md

 ### Running most Q2MM code

 Most Q2MM code can be executed from the command line to get help.
-Here's an example
+Here's an example.

 ```
 python calculate.py -h